BobD/kabem/README.md

 kaBEM uses your initial HTML file with some BEM classes to scaffold out a handy SASS folder structure to start working on.
 Each Block or Element get's it's own folder, and inside that is a seperate SASS file for the block/element and modifiers CSS.
 Each new Modifier BEM class you add get's translated into a separate HTML file for easy testing.

-The kaBEM Grunt environment also has all standard (grunt) niceties like ~~validation~~, ~~minimizing~~, local servers, file change watches and LiveReload.
+The kaBEM Grunt environment also has all standard (grunt) niceties like HTML/CSS validation and minimizing, local servers and LiveReload.
 And you can add your own specific tasks of course.

 TODO
-* Add CSS validation, UglifyCSS and unCSS
-* Add HTML validation
-* Add GIT Hooks for CSS/HTML validation before deploy
+* Add GIT Hooks for CSS/HTML validation before push

 ###Why BEM?